XColorful/Openworld-BattleRoyale/README.md

 ### 辅助
 让游戏过程更便捷
+- Hidden Names by pitbox46
 - JourneyMap by techbrew, Mysticdrew, meme_sapiens
 - Kiwi by Snownee
 - Mouse Tweaks by YaLTeR
 - Passable Foliage by Snownee
+- ReForgedPlay by Ferri_Arnus
 - Trample Stopper by UnRealDinnerbone, nanitedev
 - WorldEdit by sk89q, me4502, wizjany_, octylFractal